d'Orsay museum view

 The museum opened in 1927, a few months after Monet’s death, and now also houses fine works (below) by Picasso, Renoir, Cézanne and various Impressionists.

-Upcoming Exhibition
+Special Exhibition

-Beginning October 2 (through January 27, 2025), the l’Orangerie is presenting “Heinz Berggruen, a Dealer and His Collection,” featuring masterpieces by Klee, Giacometti, Matisse and Picasso.
-This special exhibition brings more than 100 paintings of exceptional quality from the Museum Berggruen/Neue Nationalgalerie in Berlin to Paris, and explores the personal taste and choices made by a major Parisian art dealer-turned-collector who favored the styles of Klee and Picasso.
-Berggruen (born in a residential district of Berlin in 1914) sold his collection to the German state in 2000, several years before his death in 2007.
+Through January 27, 2025, the l’Orangerie is presenting “Heinz Berggruen, a Dealer and His Collection,” featuring masterpieces by Klee, Giacometti, Matisse and Picasso.
+This special exhibition brings to Paris more than 100 paintings of exceptional quality from the Museum Berggruen/Neue Nationalgalerie in Berlin, and explores the personal taste and choices made by Heinz Berggruen, a major Parisian art dealer-turned-collector who favored the styles of Klee and Picasso.

 Previous Shows at the l’Orangerie